slowernews/wisdom-tldr/chapters/chapter_1_self.md

 confidence relies on pride
 pursue authentic pride

-“I think it is important to understand how much space you take up in the world indicates to others and yourself how confident you feel.”
+> *'I think it is important to understand how much space you take up in the world indicates to others and yourself how confident you feel.'*
 -->